 For over 20 years, Avshalomov worked professionally as a conductor of orchestras, choruses, bands, and opera.
 In 1980 he founded the Santa Monica Chamber Orchestra, a period-practice Baroque orchestra, which he led and managed for a decade, earning civic accolades and critical notice.
 He was music director of several other ensembles on both coasts, and has guest-conducted over 50 ensembles in the US and Japan.
 He toured in the Far East and Europe, and recorded his own music and that of his grandfather Aaron in Moscow for the Naxos label.
 He still guest-conducts performances of his own compositions.
 His conducting work has garnered repeated listings in Who’s Who in Music and Who’s Who in the West.

 For balance, David returns to nature.
 He hikes (off-trail), camps, backpacks, ski tours, and snowshoes in West Coast mountains, forest, and wilderness—habitat where he feels most in harmony.
-At home he walks, bicycles, swims, boogie-boards, practices Tai Chi ,Yoga, and Qi Gong, reads (mostly fiction), studies Torah with a men’s group at his Reform temple, and spends time with his wife Randi, in their Santa Monica bungalow near the Pacific shore where he has his studio.
+At home he walks, bicycles, swims, boogie-boards, practices Tai Chi ,Yoga, and Qi Gong, reads (mostly fiction), and studies Torah with a men’s group at his Reform temple.
 He also volunteers, planting trees in local forest burn zones and serving at a local food bank and homeless shelter, and organizes for social justice.